ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 4000

-%-fdMauled by Concrete is bellicose duelist, a being given purpose and transformed into a puppet of violence seeking the thrill of combat.
+%-fdMauled by Concrete is a bellicose duelist, beings given purpose and transformed into a puppet of violence.
+It seeks the thrill of combat.

 %-se\[-\] **Abilities**

 Mauled by Concrete will only enter the arena when Avnlyla has killed over half the enemies present, after which it will relentlessly keep pace with her.

-Mauled by Concrete is two entities, the **Brutalized** and its possessor **Blood Sport**. **Blood Sport** can not take damage, but can not live without **Brutalized**. **Blood Sport** can exit **Brutalized** at any time in order to assist it in combat, and is able to walk and stand in the air and phase through geometry.
-Breaking impacts will forcibly eject **Blood Sport** from its puppet.
+Mauled by Concrete exists either **Possessed** or **Seperate**, consisting of two entities, the **Brutalized** and its possessor **Blood Sport**. **Blood Sport** can not take damage, but can not live without **Brutalized**. **Blood Sport** can exit **Brutalized** at any time in order to assist it in combat, and is able to walk mid-air and phase through geometry.
+Breaking impacts will forcibly eject Blood Sport from its vessel for 5 seconds.

-Mauled by Concrete weilds a larg
+Mauled by Concrete will attempt to stance itself.
+Brutalized can omnidirectionally dash to avoid attacks, and may sometimes dash into a %%at**Heavy Swing**++%% at Avnlyla, dealing 40 normal damage.
+It can also %%at**Spinning Throw**++% the axe like a boomerang, dealing 30 normal damage on both send and return.
+If she gets too close, Mauled by Concrete will %%at**Uppercut**++%, spinning and reversing the axe before swinging upwards at Avnlyla's head, dealing 40 normal damage and applying a second long stun with heavy knockback.

+When **Possessed**, Mauled by Concrete can also %%pa**Spite Parry**++% attacks, blocking all damage with its axe in a defensive stance, causing it to move slowly and face Avnlyla. **Spite Parry's** defensive stance allows the axe to act as a barrier with 700 + 20% of Mauled by Concrete's max health.
+The barrier regenerates with *any* damage Avnlyla takes.
+If Avnlyla deals over 20% of the barrier's health in less than a second, it will immediately counter with %%at**Frenzied Cleaves**++%, gaining movespeed and rapidly closing distance while consecutively cutting three differently angled electric projectiles into the air, each dealing 30 normal damage.
+After which, Blood Sport will always leave the body.

+At any time, Mauled by Concrete may **Seperate**, even in the middle of attacks.
+Blood Sport is connected to Brutalized by strings of arcing energy, which deals 20 light damage, however the energy will take a second to re-attach if Blood Sport teleports.
+Blood Sport can cast %%at**Shocking Rays**++% from its hands, making a large sweeping beam that grounds Avnlyla, applying a jump-disabling light snare and dealing 30 normal damage.

+Blood Sport can %%at**Double Down** on attacks; During a **Heavy Swing** Blood Sport It can catch the **Spinning Throw** at its peak and redirect it with greater speed at Avnlyla

+INCOMPLETE INCOMPLETE

 %-se\[-\] **Compendium Entry**